 Unless we had to because there was a giant bison in the middle of the road.

 I realize that “giant” and “bison” are redundant, but I feel the sheer size of these creatures needs to be emphasized.
 Often.
 They.
 Are.
 Giant.

 A line of cars coming the other direction stopped as the beast sauntered a few steps, turned a bit, strolled a few more, and began loping towards us.
 Oh crap oh crap oh crap.
 Jim backed up slowly.

-Did you know that bison can run up to 40 mph?
+Did you know bison can run up to 40 mph?
 That’s as fast as a horse, but these suckers are the biggest mammals in North America and have an average weight of 1,400 pounds.

-Our SUV, our suddenly petite Jeep Cherokee, was perched on the spine of a butte and that charging animal had more than enough power to push us over the edge.
+Our SUV, our suddenly petite Jeep Cherokee, perched on the spine of a butte and that charging animal had more than enough power to push us over the edge.
 The beast slowed, and as we looked to our right we saw the reason for his aggression.

 He had a friend, and she was stranded on the side of the road all by herself.